What is a mandala, purposes and how to make a mandala

 A powerful tool for moving forward in life and feeling gratitude on a daily basis

 According to Wikipedia, the word Mandala comes from India.
-This term comes from Sanskrit, in Tibetan, and means « circle ».
-It is an organization of symbols which evolve around a central point and which represents a sacred space, a spiritual dimension, the relationship with infinity, the relationship with ourself, the self in the universe, an interpretation of the life cycle.
-The mandala can have different meanings depending on religious, political or spiritual practices.
-Having a great popularity in India, Tibet and even in Japan, this type of drawing was also carried out by the Mayans, the Aztecs, the Persians and Christianity.
+This term comes from Sanskrit and Tibetan and means « circle ».
+It is an organization of symbols that evolves around a central point and represents a sacred space, a spiritual dimension, the relationship with infinity, the relationship with ourselves, the self in the universe, and an interpretation of the life cycle.
+The mandala can have different meanings depending on religious, political, or spiritual practices.
+Having great popularity in India, Tibet, and even Japan, this type of drawing was also practiced by the Mayans, the Aztecs, the Persians, and the Christians.

 What is the use of mandalas?